riddickAlo/ns2-final-proj/README.md

 which was outstanding at the time it entered this phase is acknowledged.
 Thus it overcomes the problem faced by Reno of reducing congetsion window multiple times.

-As result, it differs from Reno in the performance.
+As result, it differs from Reno in performance.

 ![image](https://github.com/riddickAlo/ns2-final-proj/blob/main/images/Result.PNG)